A lot or a little?

 What parents need to know

-Parents need to know that the third and final film in the Star Wars prequel trilogy contains a few moments of graphic violence, as well as the transformation of a beloved character from good to bad.
+Parents need to know that Revenge of the Sith is the third and final film in the Star Wars prequel trilogy and contains a few moments of graphic violence, as well as the transformation of a beloved character from good to bad.
 The movie chronicles the fall of Anakin Skywalker and his transformation into Darth Vader.
 The plot and characters grapple with some complicated moral issues and occasionally embrace shades of grey.
 In a sequence of surprising detail for a Star Wars film, viewers see Anakin burn in a pit of lava, with his skin turning into cinders.
 We recommend extreme caution and consideration when deciding whether younger children can handle viewing something that's this emotionally and graphically violent.

 What's the story?